jketterl/owrx_connector/README.md

 By default, the IQ sample format is 32bit floats.

-## rtl_tcp compatibility
+## `rtl_tcp` compatibility

-The data socket will detect if the connected application is sending any data.
-If it does, it will assume that the connected client is an application attempting to talk to rtl_tcp, and switch the output format on the corresponding connection to 8bit unsigned int, which is the default format of rtl_tcp.
+For backwards compatibility, the connectors can additionally provide a secondary socket that provides data in a format compatible with `rtl_tcp`.
+Use the `--rtltcp` option together with the port number you would like to use.

+If necessary, the connector will resample the IQ data to an 8 bit data stream as required by the protocol.
+This means that if your SDR device has a higher sample depth, a loss of data will occur, so other options should probably be preferred.

-The connector does not evaluate any data on client connections, so rtl_tcp commands will be discarded.
-This means that applications using rtl_tcp compatibiltiy will not be able to control the SDR hardware.
+The connectors do not evaluate any data on an `rtl_tcp` client connection, so any incoming commands will be discarded.
+This means that applications using `rtl_tcp` compatibiltiy will not be able to control the SDR hardware.

 ## Dependencies